Skip to content

 Nine West collects emails with a large popup that offers an instant discount in exchange for an email.

 The page uses a pretty large notification bar that’s impossible to miss.
-And while there are multiple sections, with and without animations, the browsing is pleasant and unintrusive.
+While there are multiple sections, with and without animations, browsing is pleasant and unintrusive.

 One handy feature is “Shop by size” to find all shoes available in a specific size with a click.